decentration/edgeware-node/Validating-on-Edgeware-(UI).md

 - ***controller*** - the controller is the keypair that will control your validator settings.
 It should have a smaller balance, e.g. 10-100 EDG
 - ***session*** - the 4 session keypairs are hot keys that are stored on your validator node.
 They do not need to have balances.

+The four session keys are defined as follows:
+- Aura ED25519 key
+- Grandpa ED25519 key
+- ImOnline ED25519 key
+- AuthorityDiscovery SR25519 key

+By running the `rotate_keys` rpc command instructed below, your node should generate these for you.

 ## Requirements

 1. You should have balances in your `stash` (ed25519 or sr25519) and `controller` (ed25519 or sr25519) accounts.